arobirosa/computer-repair-ai-assistant-prolog/README.md

        assert(symptom_absent(Question)), fail).
 ~~~

-* The stability of some of the free packs (plug-ins) like [prosqlite](http://stoics.org.uk/~nicos/sware/prosqlite) to access SQLite databases is poor.
+* The stability of some free packs (plug-ins) like [prosqlite](http://stoics.org.uk/~nicos/sware/prosqlite) to access SQLite databases is poor.
 After one day, every time I tried to open a connection, there was a segmentation fault in the C code associated with the pack:
 ~~~
 Running on :date(2024,1,31)